phetsims/tambo/doc/encoding-audio.md

 resolution is needed.
 The one exception to this is if a loop is needed with continuous sound playing.
 Due to the short silence that generally exists at the beginning of an .mp3 file, a .wav file is sometimes required.
 + Mono sounds should be used unless there is a specific sound-design need for stereo sounds.
++ Sounds should be encoded such that their peak output is at -1 dBFS.
+For amplitude (but not power), this is a numerical value of about 0.891.

-See https://github.com/phetsims/tambo/issues/28 for more information about the history of and thought process behind these recommendations.
+See https://github.com/phetsims/tambo/issues/28 and https://github.com/phetsims/tambo/issues/5 for more information about the history of and thought processes behind these recommendations.